Forest Fragments – A Walk in the Woods

 Ecological Thinking

-This is the course blog for K-JI-11-23A – Ecological Thinking.
-In 2023-24, we explore “Vertical Ecologies” by visual arts, film and performance.
-The course is co-organized by Giovanna Esposito Yussif and Samir Bhowmik.
+This is the course blog for KDOC-24B20 – Ecological Thinking Seminar.
+In 2024-25, the seminar collaborates with Helsinki Biennial 2025 contextualizing its themes and curatorial vision with discourses and practices in the visual and performing arts.
+In 2023-24, we explored “Vertical Ecologies” by visual arts, film and performance, co-organized with Curator Giovanna Esposito Yussif of the Museum of Impossible Forms.
 Previously, in 2022-23, we organized a year-long collaborative research studio with Aarhus University, DK, Research Pavilion 2023 and Helsinki Biennial 2023 on the themes of environmental data, sensing and contamination.

 Header image credit: Abelardo Gil-Fournier and Jussi Parikka / Seed, Image, Ground (2020)- With permission from the authors.